IBM-Cloud/ibm-developer-extension-vscode/README.md

 ## Usage

-Easily invoke commands from the IBM Cloud Developer CLI from directly inside of the VS Code editor:
+Easily invoke commands from the IBM Cloud CLI from directly inside of the VS Code editor:

 - Open the VS Code command palette (`F1` or `CMD-Shift-P`)
 - Use the `ibmcloud login` command to log in to IBM Cloud (using your IBM Cloud credentials)